 iii.
 Casualty loss risk (where available)

-2. Level of priority given to early warning systems by countries – demand
+iv.
+Access and penetration of information and communication technology - Level of priority given to early warning systems by countries – demand

 i.
 Requests for support by country

 ii.
-Identification of early warning systems as a priority in Nationally Determined Contributions (NDCs) and national development and poverty reduction plans
+Identification of early warning systems as a priority in Nationally Determined Contributions (NDCs) and national development and poverty reduction plans - Potential for leveraging additional resources and aligning programmes – leveraging

 i.
 Potential to leverage investments from other mechanisms such as the Green Climate Fund (GCF), the World Bank Group’s International Development Association (IDA), the Global Environment Fund (GEF) and other financing mechanism